 A common experience: you are walking down the street and someone is walking in the opposite direction toward you.
 You see him but he does not see you.
 He is texting or looking at his cellphone.
 He is distracted, trying to do two things at the same time, walking and communicating.

 There is also the telltale recognition of a car driver on a phone; she’s driving either too slowly or too fast for the surrounding conditions, only partly connected to what is going on around her.
 Connected to someone else in another place, she is not present in the here and now.

 These types of occurrences are now common enough that we can label our time as the age of distraction.

 A dangerous condition

 The age of distraction is dangerous.
-A recent report by the National Safety Council showed that walking while texting increases the risk of accidents.
-More than 11,000 people were injured last year while walking and talking on their phones.
+A 2015 report by the National Safety Council showed that walking while texting increases the risk of accidents.
+More than 11,000 people were injured between 2000 and 2011 while walking and talking on their phones.

 Even more dangerous is the distracted car driver.
 Distracted drivers have more fluctuating speed, change lanes fewer times than is necessary and in general make driving for everyone less safe and less efficient.

 Texting while driving resulted in 16,000 additional road fatalities from 2001 to 2007.
 More than 21% of vehicle accidents are now attributable to drivers talking on cellphones and another 5% were text messaging.

 Multitasking relatively complex functions, such as operating handheld devices to communicate while walking or driving, is not so much an efficient use of our time as a suboptimal use of our skills.

 We are more efficient users of information when we concentrate on one task at a time.
 When we try to do more than one thing, we suffer from inattention blindness, which is failing to recognize other things, such as people walking toward us or other road users.